 The VOC also allows you to truly understand the customer journey.
 Each customer interacts with your organisation through different touch points, with different members of staff, buying different products and services, and having different post-purchase experiences.
 VOC takes a unified view – taking into account the entire journey rather than focusing on one of these angles.

-Most commentators agree that organizations that are not focusing on improving customer experience in 2016 will go backwards.
+Most commentators agree that organizations that are not focusing on improving customer experience this year, will go backwards.
 According to Gartner, “Customer experience is the last source of sustainable differentiation and the new competitive battleground.”
 They estimate that by 2017, 50% of product investment projects will be redirected to customer experience innovations.

 And the best place to start is to ensure you are hearing the voice of your customers loud and clear.